EricsonWillians/pyscore/README.md

-# pyscore – Universal Plug-in-Play Scoring System
+# pyscored – Universal Plug-in-Play Scoring System

-**pyscore** is a powerful, flexible, and easy-to-use Python library designed for universal scoring management.
+**pyscored** is a powerful, flexible, and easy-to-use Python library designed for universal scoring management.
 It seamlessly integrates into various applications, from game development frameworks to modern web applications, providing robust scoring functionalities through a secure sandbox environment and a versatile plugin architecture.

 ## Features